QR4.3.6 Anti-time

 “…truly the crowning scientific accomplishment of the twentieth century.(Oerter, 2006), p75.

-Matter particles divide into leptons like the electron and neutrino, and quarks that can be up or down.
-Both have unstable higher generations for some unknown reason.
-Up and down quarks combine into the protons and neutrons of the nuclei that with electrons form the atoms of ordinary matter.
-Apart from neutrinos that whizz around for no reason, and anti-matter that was expected but is nowhere to be found, it all seems fairly tidy, but as Woit notes:
+Matter particles can be like electrons and neutrinos or like up or down quarks, where both also have higher generations for some unknown reason.
+Up and down quarks then form protons and neutrons that with electrons make the atoms of ordinary matter.
+Apart from neutrinos that whizz around for no reason, and anti-matter that wasn’t expected, it all seems fairly tidy, but as Woit notes:

 By 1973, physicists had in place what was to become a fantastically successful theory … that was soon to acquire the name of the ‘standard model’.
 Since that time, the overwhelming triumph of the standard model has been matched by a similarly overwhelming failure to find any way to make further progress on fundamental questions.(Woit, 2007), p1.

-For example, some of the fundamental questions that the standard model doesn’t answer include:
+For example, some key questions that the standard model doesn’t answer include:

 • Why don’t protons decay as neutrons do?